 A recent study (see below) co-authored by Drs.
-Michael Sayre and Andy McCoy demonstrated that intubating on an incline improved first pass success rates.
+Michael Sayre and Andy McCoy demonstrated that intubating on an incline improved first-pass success rates.
 Other ongoing studies include an evaluation of ETCO2 trends in prehospital trauma care and the impact of routine use of the bougie stylet in out-of-hospital airway management.

 UWashEMS faculty and staff have been heavily involved in the creation, upkeep, and evaluation of systems related to Seattle and King County’s COVID-19 response.

-In collaboration with Public Health - Seattle King County, Dr. Betty Yang was the lead author (see below) on an evaluation of COVID-19 positive patients treated in the prehospital setting.
+In collaboration with Public Health - Seattle King County, Dr. Betty Yang was the lead author (see below) on an evaluation of COVID-19-positive patients treated in the prehospital setting.
 Additionally, Dr. Michael Sayre acted as the principal investigator (see below) on a study evaluating the safety of continued lay rescuer CPR throughout the pandemic.
-Finally, a recent #UWashEMS fellowship graduate, Dr. David Murphy, was lead author (see below) on a project demonstrating that EMS personal protective equipment is highly effective in preventing transmission of COVID-19 disease to EMS workers.
+Finally, a recent #UWashEMS fellowship graduate, Dr. David Murphy, was the lead author (see below) on a project demonstrating that EMS personal protective equipment is highly effective in preventing transmission of COVID-19 disease to EMS workers.

 Air Medical Transport